Welcome to today's edition of the Rush 24-7 podcast.

 It's funny.

-Baba Waba, did you hear about this?
+Baba Wawa, did you hear about this?

-Baba Wawa actually admitted that she's let down because she and everybody that she knows.
+Baba Wawa actually admitted that she's let down because she and everybody that she knows, we all thought Obama was the Messiah.

 That she said it.

-I've got it in the audio sound bites.
+I've got it in the audio soundbites.

 It's coming up.

-Uh I mean, we ladies, let's see, uh the polling Bill Robertson.
+I mean, ladies, let's see, the polling.

-Have you heard about this snerd lady watched Duck Dynasty?
+Have you heard about this snerd lady?

 You ever seen him?